Expedition to travel the length of the Amazon River.

 October – December 2016

-A colourful adventure full of contrasts: sometimes edgy while travelling through deep jungle and mysterious Indian land and vibrant and sociable when mixing with local people on passenger ferries.
-Leaving from Quito, the Andes will give way to the Ecuadorian, Peruvian and Brazilian Amazon, full of birds, wildlife, flora and fauna but sometimes a moonscape of destruction will be encountered, as the dark side of modern decimation and contamination of the Amazon Basin is witnessed.
+We left from Quito in the Andes and on to the Ecuadorian, Peruvian and Brazilian Amazon, full of birds, wildlife, flora and fauna but sometimes a moonscape of destruction was encountered, as the dark side of modern decimation and contamination of the Amazon Basin was witnessed.

-Isabela Godin was also the first known woman to travel the length of the river and her story will be retold along the river as each landmark of her tragic story are reached.
+Isabela Godin was also the first known woman to travel the length of the river and her story was retold along the river as each landmark of her tragic story was reached.

 Jacki has spent the past few years exploring and filming some of the most inhospitable and remote places on earth; she enjoys sharing these experiences in speaking engagements, making films and her writing.